-Tony Samp currently serves as a Policy Advisor at DLA Piper Global Law Firm.
+Tony Samp currently serves as Senior Policy Advisor at DLA Piper Global Law Firm.
 Mr. Samp advises clients on public policy issues related to Artificial Intelligence, Defense, Space, Directed Energy, and Technology on congressional strategies, the legislative process, and the regulatory process.
 Mr. Samp leads DLA Piper’s AI Practice in Washington D.C. and has over 12 years of experience working with members of Congress on defense and national security issues having served as Senior Policy Advisor to Senator Martin Heinrich, a member of the Senate Armed Services Committee, Senate Select Committee on Intelligence and Senate Committee on Energy and Natural Resources.
 Tony’s commentary on emerging technology has appeared in leading publications including WIRED, Science Magazine, The Hill, Roll Call, Defense News, and others.

 Prior to joining DLA Piper, Mr. Samp was the founding director of the Senate Artificial Intelligence Caucus and was Senator Heinrich’s principal author of US$2.2 billion legislation, the Artificial Intelligence Initiative Act (AI-IA), that was endorsed by 11 major associations and institutions to organize a national strategy for AI and invest in academia, national laboratories, and industry.
 Mr. Samp also advised the 15-member National Security Commission on Artificial Intelligence.
 In 2019, Mr. Samp led a legislative strategy in the National Defense Authorization Act to establish a Chief Digital Engineering Recruitment and Management Officer within the Pentagon and create new career tracks in the Department of Defense focused on technologies like 5G, cloud computing and AI.